perrutquist/DoubleDouble.jl/README.md

 DoubleDoubles.jl
 ===============

+(The module was renamed `DoubleDoubles` as it provides the type `DoubleDouble`.)
-NOTE: This is work in progress.
-Use the more stable "DoubleDouble.jl" that this repository was forked from until the code has stabilized.
+This is work in progress.
+A lot of the code is completely untested.

+NOTE: Constructs like `Double(pi)` that used to default to `Double{Float64}(pi)` no longer work.
+Either write out `Double{Float64}` explicitly, or use the type alias `DoubleDouble`.

 `DoubleDoubles.jl` is a Julia package for performing extended-precision arithmetic using pairs of floating-point numbers.
-This is commonly known as "double-double" arithmetic, as the most common format is a pair of C-doubles (`Float64` in Julia), although `DoubleDoubles.jl` will actually work for any floating-point type, including itself.
+This is commonly known as "double-double" arithmetic, as the most common format is a pair of C-doubles (`Float64` in Julia), although `Double`s will actually work for any floating-point type, including itself.
 Its aim is to provide accurate results without the overhead of `BigFloat` types.

 The core routines are based on the ideas and algorithms of [Dekker (1971)][dekker1971].